rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 ---

+## Development History

+THe Chromatofore plugin is currently at **Current Version: {{CURRENT_VERSION}}**.

 ## Current Sprint

-THe Chromatofore plugin is currently at **Current Version: {{CURRENT_VERSION}}**.
+Intent: Do Version 0.6 and 0.7 as described in the Development Roadmap.

+Start: 9/4/2023

+End:  9/10/2023

+Currently, identification of boards is a manual process, but much of it can be automated by scanning the I2C bus, and directly display whether the board is detected, rather than using an alert.

+### Past Sprints

+#### Intent: Complete Version 0.5 - Start: 8/26/2023  End: Start: 9/4/2023

 We are working toward Version 0.5 as described in the Development Roadmap.
 Version 0.5 features are probably complete, but need to be validated and refined.
-To aid in validating 0.5, we'll make the initial implementation of 0.6 features.

 The next step is implement code to read the limit switches and display their status in the settings dialog.
 This will allow the user to test the limit switches, and correctly set the minimum and maximum angles